FahadAlmarri/Fahis/README.md

-# Fahis: A Dynamic Malware Analysis Website.
+# Fahis
 Fahis is a website built with the Django framework, it analyzes files using Cuckoo sandbox.
+# Features
+- Analyze files with Cuckoo Sandbox
-Features: Account Management ( Register, Login, Logout, and Reset password ), personal history, public repository, and API.
+- Account Management ( Register, Login, Logout, and Reset password )
+- Personal History
+- Public Repository
+- Public API.
+# Sample run